xdefago/ScalaNeko/docs/install/vscode.md

 1. You should see the following:
     1. `build.sbt` is the construction file (like Makefile but smarter).
     1. `src/main/scala/` is the directory with the source code.
-    1. `project/` is some meta information that you can genrally ignore.
+    1. `project/` is some meta information that you can generally ignore.
     1. `.metal/` ditto.
     1. `.vscode/` ditto.
     1. `.bloop/` ditto.